bluerocktel/sellsy-client/README.md

 #### Index
 <a name="usage_query_list"></a>

-To list a resource, use the `index()` method.
-This method accept query parameters as only argument.
+Listing a resource, is done by using the `index()` method, which accept query parameters as only argument.

 ```php
 $contactsApi = new ContactsApi();